What is third eyelid protrusion in cats?

 This technique is a common process, which may correct the condition.
-Since the gland can’t e moved back to its original position, a new one is made close to the presurgical position of the gland.
+Since the gland can’t be moved back to its original position, a new one may be made.

-Vets commonly recommend surgical repositioning of the gland.
-By this way, the eye of the cat must return to its normal function without the need for any daily medications.
+Your vet may recommend surgical repositioning of the gland.
+In this way, the eye of the cat must return to its normal function.

 Gland Surgical Removal

-Removing the tear gland might seem to be one of the easiest fix.
-Nonetheless, once the gland is detached, the cat may be vulnerable to dry eye condition.
-This is because the eye’s normal lubrication might be compromised. n
+Removing the tear gland is another option.
+However, once the gland is detached, the cat may be vulnerable to dry eye syndrome due to the eye’s normal lubrication being compromised.

 Cat Third Eyelid Treatment